Government of South Australia - Department of State Development

 Contribute to this national endeavour by engaging with government on the implementation of the SA Defence Industry Workforce and Skills Action Plan or host a prospective defence industry employee as an intern, trainee or apprentice.

-View Defence Industry Connection Program opportunities
+The Defence Industry Connection Program

 Offering paid industry placements, the South Australian Government’s new Defence Industry Connection Program is designed to support university students into defence industry careers.